adrianghub/cra-boilerplate/README.md

 ## Installation

-Easily click the button named `Use this template` in the top right corner.
+Easily smash that green button named `Use this template` in the top right corner.
 Enjoy :octocat: